thinkshout/thinkshout/blog/_posts/2014-04-07-refactoring-the-iats-drupal-module.md

 layout: post
 published: false
 featured: false
+author: dan
+short |
+  This is why this post is so interesting.
+You can even include an ';.
+tags:
+- Drupal
 ---

 Last month we wrapped up a project for nonprofit-oriented payment processor, iATS Payments.
 Working closely with iATS Payments, we built a PHP library for their SOAP API with the end goal being easier integration for web application developers.
 You can [read about the library here](http://thinkshout.com/blog/2014/03/announcing-iats-php-wrapper/).